Skip to content

 Why should you include assistive technology testing in your user research?

 Around 20% of the population interacts with their devices using assistive technology.
-This works out at approximately 13 million people in the UK.
+This works out to approximately 13 million people in the UK.
 Just thinking about people who might use screen readers, there are 2 million blind people in the UK, and every six minutes someone is told they’re going blind.

-Releasing inaccessible websites risks excluding a large number of people from independently completing tasks that are critical to them going about their day to day life.
+Releasing inaccessible websites risks excluding a large number of people from independently completing tasks that are critical to them going about their day-to-day life.
 Imagine not being able to get a new passport, order food from the shops or even book an important appointment.

 Not only is it important to think about the people you could exclude, but if you’ve worked within the public sector, you’ll be familiar with the Government Service Standard.
 The Service Standard includes a set of principles to help teams create and build a good service.
 Your service must work with at least a list of common technologies before it is released to real users.
 This is key to meeting the standards.
 Even if you work outside the public sector, I’d recommend using this list as a starting point.